bachittle/FileGPT/docs/publish.md

 ### Prerequisites

 1. Make sure you have a PyPI account.
 If you don't have one, [register here](https://pypi.org/account/register/).
-2. Install the necessary tools for publishing packages: `twine` and `setuptools`.
+2. Install the necessary tools for publishing packages: `twine`, `setuptools` and `wheel`.
 You can do this by running the following command:

    ```
-   pip install twine setuptools
+   pip install twine setuptools wheel
    ```

 ### Steps